Expert advice

 How to Remove Blood Stains From Carpet

 Cold water only, never hot.
 Blot, lift with dish soap, and treat carefully.
-Here is how to remove fresh and dried blood stains from carpet, rugs and upholstery.
+Here is how to remove fresh and dried blood stains from carpet and rugs.

 Why Carpets Smell Damp in Winter, and How to Fix It